softnanolab/hpc-tutorial/plumed-setup/README.md

 ## 2. Compile and Install PLUMED

-> Skip this step if you're on the HPC
+> Skip this step if you're on the HPC and step 3 works, otherwise come back and do it (FYI I installed it in ~/programs/local/ on my HPC)

 This took me faaaaaaar too long, as there seemed to be many options, but the following should work fine: